Counseling Degrees and Programs in Rhode Island

 Providence College

 Providence College is a Catholic institution offering a 42-credit Master of Education (M.Ed.) in School Counseling.
 The curriculum focuses on preparing students to work in elementary and secondary school settings by teaching theories and models relevant to counseling children and adolescents.
 Students also learn how to develop, implement, and review guidance programs in local schools.
 During the program, students will complete 300 hours of supervised internship in school settings.
 Scholarships and paid graduate assistantships that enable students to work with faculty members on counseling research projects may be available for qualifying students to assist with program costs.
 Upon completion of the program, students will have a professional portfolio that demonstrates the skills and knowledge acquired during the program.
-The program offers full- and part-time study options with new students admitted in the fall, spring, and summer terms.
+The program offers full and part-time study options with new students admitted in the fall, spring, and summer terms.
 Full-time students can complete the degree in two years, while part-time students typically take three years but have up to five years to complete all degree requirements.
-Graduates of the M.Ed. in School Counseling program will meet the licensing requirements to become a PK-12 school counselor in Rhode Island.
+Graduates of the M.Ed. in School Counseling program will meet the licensing requirements to become PK-12 school counselors in Rhode Island.

 Salve Regina University